lonesloane/GraphXQL/README.md

 XQuery implementation of the [GraphQL specification](http://spec.graphql.org/draft/), largely inspired from the javascript library [GraphQL.js](https://github.com/graphql/graphql-js)

-This library comes full featured with an actual endpoint, validation, execution and introspection.
+This library provides a graphql service fully featured with validation, execution and introspection.

-Subscription is not supported.
+_Subscription is not yet supported._

 ### Prerequisites